 Jerusalem artichoke soup is a favourite cook at this time of year.
 This much underutilised vegetable is deliciously earthy and makes a lovely warming soup.

 Jerusalem artichoke soup is a favourite seasonal cook in our house.
 This gnarly root vegetable is underutilised but with it’s wonderful earthy flavour is delicious in soups and stews.
 However just as heavenly simply roasted with a little seasoning.

 Now these gnarly little tubers are not going to win any beauty pageant, but they taste good!
 Somewhere between an artichoke and a really good potato.
 I’ve roasted these tubers along with other root vegetables, and they make a really mean gratin.
-However today I’ve decided to use up the last of this years crop making one of my favourite soups, simply done, but a bowl of comfort that I’ve enjoyed for years.
+They are also delicious roasted in the oven with a little drizzle of oil and some seasoning.
+However, today I’ve decided to use up the last of this years crop making one of my favourite soups, simply done, but a bowl of comfort that I’ve enjoyed for years.

 If you decide to grow your own, be warned, they are invasive!
 I clear the bed thoroughly every spring and throw back in a few tubers for next year’s crop.
 This year I’ve passed on some to Michelle so she can grow them too.

 Additional recipe suggestions: